How to Prepare

 Information About Health and Safety and Nearby Medical Services

-Big Springs is a remote retreat center at an elevation of 5200 feet.
-We highly recommend that anyone who has pre-existing conditions talks to a medical professional about how altitude can affect their health.
+Big Springs is a remote retreat center at an elevation of 5200 ft.
+We highly recommend that anyone with pre-existing conditions talks to a medical professional about how altitude can affect your health.
 In the event that you need medical attention, the nearest medical clinic is about 30 minutes away in Downieville and is only open on weekdays:

 The nearest hospitals are between an hour and an hour and a half away:

 If you are concerned about your ability to get to an emergency medical center, we recommend that you purchase an AirMedCare membership so you can get air medical transport to the nearest hospital in the event of an emergency.
-For more information and pricing, you can visit their website: https://www.airmedcarenetwork.com/air_ambulance-service/coverage-area-pricing.
+For more information, please visit their website: https://www.airmedcarenetwork.com/air_ambulance-service/coverage-area-pricing

 -

-The property does not receive cell service.
-Wi-Fi is available in the Office.
-If you are on a silent meditation retreat, noble silence does not include using your phone.
-More information will be provided at arrival.
+There is no cell service at Big Springs unless you are connected to Wi-Fi, which is available in the Office.
 The Office is available if use of technology or calls are necessary during your retreat.
-Please check in with your retreat registrar or manager on these allowances.
+Please check in with your retreat organizer on these allowances.

 -